crcn-archive/paperclipjs.com/lib/pages/advanced-api.md

 #### component.nodeFactory

-the [node factory](https://github.com/mojo-js/nofactor.js) for creating elements.
+The [node factory](https://github.com/mojo-js/nofactor.js) for creating elements.
 Use this to make your component compatible with the NodeJS and the browser.

 #### component.name